LeomarisReyes/InteractiveApp/README.md

 The Interactive App, built with Kotlin and Compose for Android, displays a list of Colombian presidents from the API-Colombia.
 It includes search functionality, a paginated list, and the ability to view detailed information about each president.
 The app also features a customizable password generator, allowing users to define settings like length and inclusion of symbols or letter case.

+Additionally, it supports both light and dark modes, providing an optimal user experience in any environment.

 ⚠ *This application was created specifically for technical testing purposes.
 The requested requirements and all the features of this app are detailed below.*

 ### Requeriments